thomasgalliker/NCrontab.Scheduler/README.md

 Use method `AddTask` with all the provided convenience overloads to add tasks to the scheduler.
 A task is composed of a cron pattern which specifies the recurrance interval and an action (for synchronous callbacks) or a task (for asynchronous callbacks).

-Tasks can be added to the scheduler either before or after the scheduler has been started.

 ```C#
 scheduler.AddTask(
     cronExpression: CrontabSchedule.Parse("* * * * *"),